matheusads/smarket_frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 For more instructions look at [Smarket Backend Repo](https://github.com/matheusads/smarket_backend)

+Maybe need `npm update` if some modules not found.